Can more than one investigator from an institution apply?

 How firm is the restriction for academic appointments at the Assistant Professor level?

 Applicants for the award must have attained their first appointment to the Assistant Professor (or equivalent) level within 3 years of application.
 Tenure track appointment is not required.
 Physicians engaged in research are permitted one extra year of eligibility to allow for clinical responsibilities.
-Those who are not yet at the Assistant Professor level should not apply for this funding.
+Those who are not yet at the Assistant Professor level are not eligible for this funding.

 How will current RO1 funding affect eligibility?